JessicaRiordan/Fresnel_Ultrasound_Project/README.md

 Data_Acquisition_Fresnel_Picoscope.ipynb containes the code used to take a whole data set, including moving the stepper motor and taking data with the Picoscope

 PiPicoStepperMotor.py contains the program running on the Raspberry Pi Pico, where the functions are defined

+Fresnel_theory and phase_theory show the analysis of the data and comparison to theory
 # Stepper Motor
 20cm in 50 rotations
 Limit switches installed